-- A bachelor’s degree or recognized equivalent from a recognized institution in the humanities and social sciences.
-In case you have a degree in a field that has a strong dimension of social analysis (such as global health, sports management, or biodiversity), we invite you to explain the competences gained in your application in more detail.
+- A bachelor’s degree or the recognized equivalent from a recognized institution in the humanities and social sciences.
+In case you have a degree in a field that has a strong dimension of social analysis (such as global health, sports management, or biodiversity), we invite you to explain the competencies gained in your application in more detail.

 - Very good to excellent academic performance in your previous study programme

-- Advanced English skills: Note that you have to follow courses, read extensively, and write many term papers in English; therefore, your skills should be truly applicable
+- Advanced English skills: note that you have to follow courses, read extensively, and write many term papers in English; therefore, your skills should be truly applicable

 - Basic knowledge of a second foreign language

 The language of instruction in the programme is English.
-In addition, there is a small number of courses that you can choose in the local languages of the universities of the EMGS Consortium (see language policy); but they are not mandatory.
+In addition, there are a small number of courses that you can choose in the local languages of the universities of the EMGS Consortium (see language policy); but they are not mandatory.
 It is therefore possible to study without broader knowledge of German, but it is advisable to have some prior knowledge of German if you want to study in Vienna or Leipzig.
 In any case, you have the opportunity to participate in excellent language courses offered in either location.

 No, you only need to send your application to Leipzig University as the coordinating university of the EMGS programme.
 However, you do need to indicate at which universities you would like to study.

-In addition to the Erasmus Mundus Scholarship the EMGS Consortium is happy to offer up to 40 Fee Waivers to applicants with the best score in the selection process.
-A Fee Waiver reduces the tuition fees by 2,500 Euro per year.
+In addition to the Erasmus Mundus Scholarship the EMGS Consortium is happy to offer up to 40 fee waivers to applicants with the best score in the selection process.
+A fee waiver reduces the tuition fees by 2,500 Euro per year.